sespinosa/web-with-form/FAQ.md

 ## So if you are from a spanish talking country, why do you write documentation in english?

-I'm hoping thi can be useful for the biggest ammount of people posible.
+I'm hoping this can be useful for the biggest ammount of people posible.

 ## The documentation will be available in Spanish at some moment?